Best-Effort Policies for Robust Markov Decision Processes: Proofs

 This section contains the proof of \Cref{th:rmdp:existence:robustbesteffort}.
 We first prove that the set of \besteffort policies in an \srectangular RMDP is non-empty (\Cref{th:rmdp:existence:besteffort}) and then show that its intersection with the set of \optimalrobust is non-empty as well.

 \begin{restatable}[Existence of \besteffort policies]{theorem}{beexistence} The set of \emph{\besteffort policies} $\policySpace_\BE$ is nonempty. \end{restatable}

-\begin{proof} To prove the existence of at least one \besteffort policy in an RMDP $\mathcal{M}$, we show the existence of a maximal element in the set of feasible policies $\policySpace$ in $\mathcal{M}$, \ie a \besteffort policy.
+\begin{proof} To prove the existence of at least one \besteffort policy in an RMDP $\mathcal{M}$, we show the existence of a maximal element (with respect to the dominance order) in the set of policies $\policySpace$ in $\mathcal{M}$, \ie a \besteffort policy.

-We start by showing that the value functions induced by policies are smooth rational functions over the choice of transition probabilities, and are, therefore, well-defined and comparable over the uncertainty set.
+We start by showing that the value functions induced by policies are smooth rational functions over the choice of transition probabilities~\citep[Theorem~6.1.1]{DBLP:books/wi/Puterman94}, and are, therefore, well-defined and comparable over the uncertainty set.
 The expected return $V^\policy_P \in \RR^{|S|}$ under the policy $\policy \in \policySpace$ and transition function $P \in \cP$ is written in matrix form as

 where $P^\policy \in \RR^{|S| \times |S|}$ and $R^\policy \in \RR^{|S|}$ are the matrix and vector forms of \cref{eq:P_policy,eq:R_policy} over all states, respectively.
 Thus, the expected return $\rho^\policy_P = \langle \initState, V^\policy_P \rangle$ for a fixed policy $\policy$ is a smooth rational function over the transition function $P \in \cP$, which is called the \emph{solution function}.\footnote{For details on such solution functions for parametric MDPs, we refer to~\citet{DBLP:journals/fmsd/JungesAHJKQV24}.} Note that, since the solution functions induced by policies are smooth, any strict improvement occurs over a nontrivial (non-measure-zero) subset of the domain.